Helpful Tips, How-To’s & Videos to Fix Possible Maintenance Issues

 - If your toilet is stopped-up or backed up, insert a plunger into the toilet at a slight angle, covering the drain.
 Hold onto the plunger handle with both hands and slowly, but forcefully, plunge the drain.
 If the first attempt does not succeed, try again.
 Contact management only if the clog cannot be removed.

-- CLICK HERE to with this helpful video from About.com on how to use a plunger to unclog a toilet,
+Watch this helpful video on how to use a plunger to unclog a toilet,

 - If your toilet is constantly running, turn the water valve off and contact management.
 The water valve is below the tank.
 Turn the water shut off valve to the right to shut the water off and contact management.
 This will potentially save 1000s of gallons of water until the repair is made.